jodolrui/glue/README.md

 * The `key` or name by which the element will be referred in the `template` (i.e. `"foo"`).
 * The `object` of the element itself (i.e. `ref("bar")`).

-Function `expose` returns the passed element itself, so you can assign it to a variable when exposing:
+Function `expose` returns the passed element itself, so you can assign it to a variable:

 ```js
 const foo = expose("foo", ref("bar"));
 ```

+### Alternative syntax

-Another syntax for `expose` is as follows:
+Another syntax for `expose` is:

 ```js
 const foo = ref("bar");
 expose({ foo });
 ```

-In this case function `expose` takes only one parameter:

-* A literal `object` containing elements to expose.
+In this case function `expose` takes only one parameter: a literal `object` containing elements to expose.

-With this syntax you can expose multiple elements at once:
+The advantage of this syntax is that you can expose multiple elements:

 ```js
 const foo = ref("bar");